Celebrate Washington, DC in bloom with cherry blossoms and one-of-a-kind international adventures

 Day 2: Continue Your International Adventures

 Continue your international journey with Cultural Tourism DC's Passport DC.
 The annual celebration opens the doors to more than 50 of the city’s embassies and consulates, inviting visitors to experience the customs and culture of the many countries represented in the nation’s capital.
-This year, those two free opportunities fall on May 5 (the Around the World Embassy Tour) and May 12 (the European Union Open House).
+The international festival happens the first two Saturdays in May.
+Complete schedule to be available March 1.

-Take Metro's Green line to Nationals Park for a Washington Nationals baseball game (here's the full schedule for the 2018 season).
+Take Metro's Green line to Nationals Park for a Washington Nationals baseball game.
 Enjoy a snack from local vendors and root for Teddy Roosevelt (he never wins!) during the running of the presidents.
 For pre- and post-game entertainment, check out the bars and restaurants nearby on the Capitol Riverfront.

 Day 3: More Blossoms